CRollins6020/CRollins6020/README.md

 ---

 *Thanks for visiting.
-This portfolio is a living project—I'm always refining, documenting, and learning better ways to explain technical systems.*
+This portfolio is an ongoing project—built to document my journey into technical writing and to continually improve how I explain complex systems to real users.*